Covid-19 travel restrictions state by state - KRDO

 Illinois

-UPDATE: As of February 23, there were no statewide restrictions in Illinois, but visitors heading to Chicago have been placed in two categories — orange and yellow.
+As of March 1, there were no statewide restrictions in Illinois, but visitors heading to Chicago have been placed in two categories — orange and yellow.
 Anyone from an orange state must quarantine for 10 days or have a negative Covid-19 test result no more than 72 hours old to avoid the quarantine.
-There are no specific requirements if you’re coming from a yellow state, of which there are currently 19.
+There are no specific requirements if you’re coming from a yellow state.

 Check here for more information before you travel to Chicago.
 Check here for information on the rest of Illinois.

-Note: UPDATE: Visitors to Alaska are no longer required to have a negative result from a Covid-19 test to enter, though voluntary testing is still recommended.
-Gov. Mike Dunleavy said the state’s emergency Covid-19 declaration has been allowed to expire, according to a news release from the governor’s office.
-As of March 1, the state’s official Safe Travels site did not reflect the announced change.
-UPDATE: Pitkin County, Colorado (which includes ski resort Aspen/Snowmass), requires overnight visitors to complete a health affidavit and provide a negative Covid-19 test taken within 72 hours before your arrival or face a mandatory 14-day quarantine.
-This will remain in effect until at least April 30.